Arthur Duncan: Awards

-Due to his long-lasting and outstanding tap dancing career, Duncan has earned many awards and much recognition.
+Due to his long-lasting tap dancing career, Duncan has earned many awards and recognition.
 In 2003, Duncan was featured on the Jerry Lewis Muscular Dystrophy Association Telethon, where he represented "the eldest of three generations of tap".
 The number danced was choreographed by Jason Samuels Smith and received an Emmy Award.

 A year later, in 2004, he won the Flo-Bert Lifetime Achievement Award at the New York City Tap Extravaganza.
 He then received the Living Treasure in American Dance Award in 2005 from Oklahoma City University.
 In 2006, he was honored at the 15th Annual St. Louis Tap Festival for his "lifetime contribution to the art of tap dance", earning a tribute.

 In 2008, he was presented with an honorary Doctor of Performing Arts in American Dance degree also from Oklahoma City University.
 Some years later, the Chicago National Association of Dance Masters awarded him the Lifetime Achievement Award in 2011.
 Lastly, he was inducted in the International Tap Dance Hall of Fame in 2020.